 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations.
 Existing law authorizes the commission to fix the rates and charges for every public utility and requires that those rates and charges be just and reasonable.
 Existing law authorizes the commission to investigate a single rate, classification, rule, contract, practice, or the entire schedule of rates, classifications, rules, contracts, and practices, of any public utility, and to establish new rates, classifications, rules, contracts, practices, or schedules.

-This bill would require the commission, on or before January 1, 2028, in a new or existing proceeding, to provide for a classification of retail electricity consumers that are large energy use facilities, as defined, that is separate and distinct from classifications of service for other commercial or industrial retail electricity consumers and has its own rate schedule.
-The bill would require any rate schedule adopted by the commission for large energy use facilities to meet specified requirements, and would require the commission, in deciding whether to approve an electrical corporation's proposed rate schedule, to ensure the rates meet certain requirements, as provided.
-The bill would specify that, until January 1, 2028, an electrical corporation and a large energy use facility are not required to use the above-described classification of service if the commission has not approved the electrical corporation's rate schedule for that classification of service.
+This bill would require the commission, on or before January 1, 2028, in a new or existing proceeding, to provide for a classification of retail electricity consumers that are data centers that is separate and distinct from classifications of service for other commercial or industrial retail electricity consumers and has its own tariff, as specified.
+The bill would specify that an electrical corporation and a data center are not required to use the above-described classification of service if the commission has not approved the electrical corporation's tariff for that classification of service.

 Under existing law, a violation of the Public Utilities Act or any order, decision, rule, direction, demand, or requirement of the commission is a crime.